Legendary | Worth driving from anywhere

 Steaks & Beyond

-Do you want more knife & fork adventure in your steak-eating?
-Prime offers strip steaks, ribeyes, and a great big porterhouse to split with another person.
+Prime offers filet mignon, strip steak, ribeye, and a great big porterhouse to split with another person.
 Weekend prime rib, velvet-soft and as marbled as a hunk of beef can be, is ultimate opulence.
-Also in the meat department is a fabulous “filet mignon meatloaf.”
-That comes smothered with mushroom demi-glace on a plate with mashed potatoes and sweet fire-roasted corn.
+Also in the meat department is a fabulous “filet mignon meatloaf” smothered with mushroom demi-glace.
+Most meat dishes come with two or three big, crunchy, sweet-centered onion rings.
 Beyond the best beef for miles around, you can choose lamb chops or pork chops.
 Roast duck, shrimp & scallop scampi, twin lobster tails, and whole Maine lobsters round out the everyday repertoire.
-Everything comes with that good, impeccably fresh salad.
-(A wedge salad is a great alternative.)
+Everything comes with a basket of good French bread and an impeccably fresh salad accompanied by a ramekin of blue cheese.
+(A wedge salad, which adds bacon, is a great alternative.)

 Short on Funds?